anboit/ica0002-2021/01-intro/lab.md

 If you feel some lack of experience with Git and GitHub we recommend to read [this tutorial](https://guides.github.com/introduction/git-handbook).
-It's ok to use GUI version:[GitHub Desktop](https://desktop.github.com/)
+It's also ok to use GUI version if you prefer: [GitHub Desktop](https://desktop.github.com/)

 ## Ansible Intro